 64 W. Randolph Street,

 In March of 1934, movies took over from legitimate theatre at the Garrick Theatre when the theatre was acquired by the Balaban & Katz circuit.
 The firm of Rapp & Rapp was hired during the 1930’s to remodel parts of the Garrick Theatre, including the main entrance, ticket booth and lobby areas, in an Art Deco style.

-A large portion of the facade featuring portraits of famous Germans was saved and was later incorporated into the entranceway of the Second City Theatre on North Wells Street.
+A large portion of the facade featuring portraits of famous Germans was saved and was later incorporated into the entranceway of the Second City Theatre on N. Wells Street.

 Just login to your account and subscribe to this theater